LearnerAnuprash/MozillaFirefoxEnhancement/firefox-compact-theme/install-instructions.md

 Or use a GUI editor like Gedit/Kate/VSCode.

-Paste the CSS code into the file and save.
+Paste the CSS code i.e. `userChrome.css` into the file and save.

 Restart Firefox.